Miragon/repo-editor-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you develop without a proxy (e.g. nginx) you can use the script `yarn run start-non-proxy` to use a locally running backend.
+**Important Notice:** If you choose this approach, you have to make sure that the backend server sends appropriate cors headers (e.g. `*`).

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\